 You have the right to ‘reasonable access’ to your building site at any time during construction.
 This right applies even if you sign a contract that says otherwise - for example, if the contract limits your visits to business hours only.

 What is reasonable will depend on the situation.
 For example, your builder tells you on Friday that the foundation stage is complete, and the slab will be poured on Monday.
-You want your independent building consultant to inspect the work to make sure there are no hidden building defects.
+If you are using an independent building consultant, ensure that they inspect the work to make sure there are no hidden building defects.
 It would be 'reasonable' for you to have access to the building site on the weekend.

 You should always consult your builder to discuss occupational health and safety issues before entering the site.

 If you interfere with the carrying out of building works, the builder will not be responsible for costs or delays resulting from your actions.
 The builder must notify you within five business days, in writing, if there are any delays or additional costs.

 When building work is complete

 Before you take possession of your property, make sure you thoroughly inspect it for any issues, including scratches or marks.
 List any issues you identify on the handover sheet for discussion with your builder.
 This discussion period is often referred to in a contract as the 'defects liability period'.

 The handover sheet is a way of outlining the condition of the property prior to you taking possession.
 Listing any damage or issues may help avoid disputes about who is responsible for fixing any issues - that is, whether the issue was there before or after you took possession.